 - Gramercy Park is a quintessential New York neighborhood.
-When it comes to calling yourself a resident of Gramercy Park, you either have a key to the private park, or you don't.
+When it comes to calling yourself a resident of Gramercy Park, you either have a key to the private park, or you don’t.
 Gramercy Park is known for being family-oriented, and a peaceful, inviting place to call home.
-A neighborhood with so much history and beautiful properties may list on the pricey side for most buyers, but renters can find some pretty reasonable places to call their own here, park access included.
+A neighborhood with so much history and beautiful properties may list on the pricey side for most buyers, but renters may have more luck finding places to call their own here, park access included.

 - The Upper East Side is one of the first neighborhoods that comes to mind when you think of upscale New York living.
 Bordered by Central Park to the west, 59th Street to the south, the East River to the east, and 96th Street to the north, it’s in an ideal location that is synonymous with old money and classic New York sophistication, but in recent years has also become something of a haven for young professionals looking for a relatively affordable rental with easy access to work.
 While extremely family friendly, the Upper East Side has seen a growing list of nightlife options pop up to accommodate the influx of Millennials.
 With the Metropolitan Museum of Art and Central Park nearby, you’ll always have plenty to see and do right in your back (or front) yard.